MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/visualization-ladderchart.md

 # Ladder chart

 ::: zone pivot="azuredataexplorer"
-Visualization in the context of the [render operator](renderoperator.md).

  Last two columns are the x-axis, other columns are y-axis

+> [!NOTE]
+> * This visualization can only be used in the context of the [render operator](renderoperator.md).
+> * This visualization can be used in Kusto.Explorer but is not available in the Azure Data Explorer web UI.

 ## Syntax